Frequently Asked Questions

 What is Outpatient Rehab?

-Outpatient rehab is a type of substance abuse program that allows individuals to receive treatment while still maintaining their daily routines.
-Unlike inpatient rehab, where individuals stay at a facility for a predetermined duration, outpatient rehab allows individuals to attend treatment sessions during the day and return home in the afterhours.
+Outpatient rehab is a form of substance abuse treatment that enables individuals to get help while continuing their everyday activities.
+Unlike inpatient rehab, where patients reside at a center for a set period, outpatient rehab at Relief in Cambridge, MA lets individuals participate in therapy sessions during the day and go home afterward.

 What types of rehabs exist for substance abuse treatment?